The exhibition "The Congo River" has been produced by

-A real trip of initiation that will take the visitor from the forests in the north to the savannahs in the south, the exhibition brings out the links existing between the works produced in the areas lying on the banks of the majestic Congo River by various communities which speak the Bantu language.
+A true initiation trip that will take the visitor from the forests in the north to the savannahs in the south, the exhibition highlights the existing links between the works produced by various Bantu-speaking communities living in the areas lying on the banks of the majestic Congo River.

-Behind the variety of masks and Fang, Hemba, Kwele or Kota sculptures, the exhibition highlights the major works emanating from Central Africa, in their conception, their structures and the artistic links that bring them closer.
+Through the various masks and Fang, Hemba, Kwele or Kota sculptures, the exhibition draws attention to the conception, structure and the artistic links that bring together Central Africa's major works.

-- the "heart shaped face" masks and statues ensuring the unity and identity of the respective groups;
+- the "heart shaped" facial masks and statues that ensure the unity and identity of the respective groups;

 - the importance of the founding ancestor and the eminent members of his lineage;

-- the representation of women in the kingdoms of the savannah, balancing the authority of men, linked to the mystery of regeneration of the earth, agriculture and human life.
+- the representation of women in the savannah kingdoms.
+The women notably balance men's authority of men and are linked to the mystery of the earth's regeneration, to agriculture and to human life.

 an audio-guided tour of the exhibition is available on site, in French.